apache/nuttx/boards/arm/samv7/samv71-xult/README.txt

         - Other images are horizontally compressed (such as the initial NX logo on the background).

-      - As mentioned above, reading fromthe LCD is not currently functional.
+      - As mentioned above, reading from the LCD is not currently functional.
         There are some special settings work work around this but the bottom line is that transparent operations cannot yet be supported.